Perfect Punk Cinema.

 There’s punk in everything: the needle-drop music cues (including Stones, Ramones, Sex Pistols); the way the music cues are suddenly and jarringly applied (by the time we reach the final helicopter sequence, each track barely gets to its first chorus before it’s blasted out of the way by the next one); the editing (freeze frames, and L- and J- cuts extended so far that the sound from the next scene comes crashing in long before we get to it).
 It’s breakneck, exhilarating, rule-breaking film-making that has far less in common with the Godfather films than with the French New Wave and (to my eyes at least) David Lean‘s subtle, profound subversions in Lawrence Of Arabia.

-Here’s Martin Scorsese and Thelma Schoonmaker editing Goodfellas (via Eyes On Cinema):
+Here’s Martin Scorsese and longtime editor Thelma Schoonmaker, in the booth editing Goodfellas (via Eyes On Cinema):

 Here’s Martin Scorcese charming and revealing story about his mother appearing in the film:

-A Goodfellas featurette, made for the film’s anniversary:
+A Goodfellas featurette, streamed for the film’s anniversary: